ABCD-STUDY/FIONASITE/readme.md

 ```
 /data/
  ├── active-scans                // StudyInstanceUID touch files for active scans
  ├── config
  │   └── config.json             // system configuration (see below)
  ├── DAIC                        // files that have been copied to the DAIC (permanent storage)
  ├── enabled                     // text file 0/1 to disable/enable data receive (incron by root)
  ├── failed-scans                // MPPS files with old dates or too fiew images per series
  ├── finished-scans              // MPPS files after data is received
  ├── outbox
+ ├── inbox			// DICOM data placed into this directory will be imported
  ├── scanner                     // MPPS file storage received from scanner
  ├── site
  │   ├── archive                 // receives incoming DICOM, sorted by StudyInstanceUID
  │   ├── participants            // receives incoming DICOM, sorted by PatientID/Date_Time
  │   └── raw                     // receives incoming DICOM, sorted by Study/Series/
  ├── DAIC                        // files that could be send successfully to the DAIC
  ├── outbox                      // files submitted by the user for send to DAIC
  └── quarantine                  // receives p-files+MD5SUM by scp from scanner + tgz'ed DICOM
 ```

 (/data/config/config.json)